Oyedeone/Application-of-NLP-in-Tweets-Analysis-/README.md

 We're not shy about sharing the hurdles we overcame during the project, providing insights into the challenges encountered.

-The project gracefully unfolds through five distinct stages, each contributing to the overall success of our endeavor.
+The project gracefully unfolds through five stages, each contributing to the overall success of our endeavor.

+Stage 1: Retrieval and Storage on AWS S3
+Retrieve tweets from Twitter using the boto3, tweepy, and snscrape libraries, and efficiently store them on AWS S3.

+Stage 2: Preprocessing and NLP Analysis
+Engage in the preprocessing of tweet texts and conduct in-depth analysis using Natural Language Processing (NLP) techniques.

+Stage 3: Further Processing and ML Model Development Leverage Spark within the AWS Glue environment for advanced processing of tweets in preparation for machine learning model development.
+Additionally, reprocessing and crafting of the ML model for predicting tweet sentiments will be undertaken in a Jupyter Notebook environment.

+Stage 4: Logistic Regression Model Creation
+Embark on the creation of a Logistic Regression model specifically designed to predict sentiment values for tweets.

+Stage 5: Data Storage and Visualization with MongoDB Implement the final stage by seamlessly sending data to MongoDB for storage and facilitating visualization, adding a robust layer to the overall project.

 ## Case Study